Adobe-Muse/MuCowDocs/01-Getting Started.md

 ## Where can I share it?
-The recommended way to share your MuCow with others is by adding it to a library, exporting the library, and submitting it to the [Adobe Muse Exchange][2].
+The recommended way to share your MuCow with others is by adding it to a library, exporting the library, and submitting it to the [Adobe Add-on marketplace][2].
 You may also submit the .mucow file if you'd like it to be used as an example by others who want to create their own.
 If you do choose to include both, simply place the files into a .zip folder, and upload that instead.
 To learn more about creating user library items please refer to [the help page for the library panel][3].
+To learn more about submitting content to the Adobe Add-on marketplace refer to [the Add-on help page][6].

 ## Can I use jQuery?